+COMMUNICATION TECHNOLOGY

+INTRODUCTORY COMMUNICATION TECHNOLOGY 10

-COMMUNICATION TECHNOLOGY COMMUNICATION TECHNOLOGY Credits: 3/5 Prereq: None Students will begin with a course in learning the fundamental elements and principles of design for various media and gain an understanding of concepts to prepare for future Communication Technology courses.
-Based on interest, students will then complete an additional four courses from the following areas: printing, photography, media, animation, audio/video, and/or a project of interest within Introductory Communication Technology courses.
+Credits: 5 Prereq: None

+Students will begin with a course in learning the fundamental elements and principles of design for various media and gain an understanding of concepts to prepare for future Communication Technology courses.
+Based on interest, students will then complete an additional four courses from the following areas printing, photography, media, animation, audio/video, and/or a project of interest within Introductory Communication Technology courses.

 Note: The first course is a prerequisite for every other course in Communication Technology.

-INTERMEDIATE COMMUNICATION TECHNOLOGY 20 Credits: 5 Prereq: All modules must be earned in the previous level to move on due to pre-requisites At the intermediate level, students will continue to build on their skills and knowledge gained at the introductory level.
-Based on interests and prerequisites, students will complete five intermediate courses from the following areas: printing, photography, media, animation, audio/video, and/ or a project of interest within Intermediate Communication Technology courses.
-ADVANCED COMMUNICATION TECHNOLOGY 30 Credits: 5 Prereq: All modules must be earned in the previous level to move on due to pre-requisites At the advanced level, students will further their skills and knowledge, and challenge themselves.
-Based on interests and prerequisites, students will complete five advanced courses from the following areas: photography, media, animation, audio/video, and/or a project of interest within Advanced Communication Technology courses.
+INTERMEDIATE COMMUNICATION TECHNOLOGY 20

+Credits: 5 Prereq: All modules must be earned in the previous level to move on due to pre-requisites

+At the intermediate level, students will continue to build on their skills and knowledge gained at the introductory level.
+Based on interests and prerequisites, students will complete five intermediate courses from the following areas printing, photography, media, animation, audio/video, and/ or a project of interest within Intermediate Communication Technology courses.

+ADVANCED COMMUNICATION TECHNOLOGY 30

+Credits: 5 Prereq: All modules must be earned in the previous level to move on due to pre-requisites

+At the advanced level, students will further their skills and knowledge, and challenge themselves.
+Based on interests and prerequisites, students will complete five advanced courses from the following areas photography, media, animation, audio/video, and/or a project of interest within Advanced Communication Technology courses.

 COMPUTING SCIENCE

-Credits: 5 Prereq: None From software developers to network administrators and analysts, there are tremendous opportunities and numerous rewarding careers in the computing science field -- careers that help us interact with the technology around us that enriches our lives to careers that ensure our networks are safe and secure.
-The focus of this NEW and exciting computing science program will be on student projects and collaborative work, encouraging creativity and reasoning skills while at the same time also developing and improving important mathematical and computational skills through exploration and experimentation.
-INTRODUCTORY GAME DESIGN (COMPUTING SCIENCE 10) Credits: 5 Prereq: None This course teaches computer programming through the process of game design.
-Using the Scratchprogramming language, students will learn the basics of computer programming by creating simple and fun animations and games using code fragments known as "blocks."
-Once students have mastered the basics, they will have the opportunity to explore more sophisticated programming approaches and techniques.
-The added experience will greatly assist students as they transition from mastering the basics in Computing Science 10 to learning how to effectively use common higher level languages such as Java, C and Python in later courses.
+Credits: 5 Prereq: None

+From software developers to network administrators and analysts, there are tremendous opportunities and numerous rewarding careers in the computing science field -- careers that help us interact with the technology around us that enriches our lives to careers that ensure our networks are safe and secure.
+The focus of this EW and e citing computing science program will be on student projects and collaborative work, encouraging creativity and reasoning skills while at the same time also developing and improving important mathematical and computational skills through e ploration and e perimentation.
+INTRODUCTORY PROGRAM (COMPUTING SCIENCE 10) Credits: 5 Prereq: None This course teaches computer programming through the process of game design.
+Using the Scratch programming language, students will learn the basics of computer programming by creating simple and fun animations and games using code fragments known as blocks.
+Once students have mastered the basics, they will have the opportunity to e plore more sophisticated programming approaches and techniques.
+The added e perience will greatly assist students as they transition from mastering the basics in Computing Science 10 to learning how to effectively use common higher level languages such as ava, C and Python in later courses.